-Reflective Piece 3 - The final reflective piece asks you to reflect upon what you have learned this semester.
-Doing this periodically can enable you to move beyond the transient and piecemeal nature of all of the assignments that you accrue, and to consider with gratitude, lament, and curiosity both what you have learned, what you have unlearned, and what you still hope to learn.
+Reflective Piece 5 - Gleanings - This final reflective piece asks you to reflect upon your learning this semester.
+Doing this periodically can enable you to move beyond the transient and piecemeal nature of all of the assignments that you accrue in seminary, and to consider with gratitude, lament, and curiosity both what you have learned, what you have unlearned, and what you still hope to learn.
 To remind us that we learn and process in multiple ways, this reflective piece can either be a brief written reflection, or a song, or a poem, or a visual painting, or a collage, or a video diary, or a dance, or a series of cartoons, or, or, or...